bewt85/mayfly/README.md

 ## TODO

-- Dockerize the two apps
-- Create a docker container to provide DNS
-- Change the flask apps to use the docker DNS
-- Configure the host to use the docker DNS
 - Setup a loadbalancer to forward requests to the right container
 - Setup the load balancer to set the x-mayfly header
 - Setup the load balancer to send traffic to the container based on